 During your level 1 CFA exam, you will be tested on:

-This is how the topics are sequenced in your curriculum.
-But if you know more about the topics, it’s likely you’ll want to make changes to this order.
+This is how the topics are sequenced in your 2024 CFA level 1 syllabus.
+But if you know more about the topics, you’ll likely want to make changes to this order.
 At the end of this post, we present what we believe to be the optimal level 1 topic sequence.
 Moreover, all the key info about the 10 topics is given in a table to enable easy analysis.

 1.